SunilShankaramurthy/handset-details-api/ReadMe.md

 ## Architecture and Pattern

 - This service developed using Spring Boot which allows easy injection of dependent objects.
+Internally uses Spring RestTemplate to fetch details details service.
 <br/>

 ## Endpoints and URL